fab1o3/simple-home-page/README.md

-Simple HTML/JS page to create notes (text) that sync with remote storage
+Simple HTML/JS page to create text notes that syncs with json storage